 We’ve ranked the best free security software in order of priority, starting with strong general purpose packages, through to preventative tools for specific threats.
 Combining several of these will enable you to create your own free security software suite, but bear in mind that you should only install one antivirus tool at a time.

 Avast's powerful security software safeguards your PC from viruses and other threats the moment they appear

 Avast Free Antivirus has millions of users, which helps it identify threats as soon as they appear.
 It scans your PC in real time, and if it comes across a piece of code that looks suspicious, it’s sent to Avast’s labs for testing.
 If it’s found to be malicious, Avast creates a ‘vaccine’ to eliminate it, which is then sent to every user worldwide.

-Avast Free Antivirus can remove unwanted browser extensions and toolbars, which are easy to accidentally install if you often download free software, and there’s also a program updater to patch any recently discovered vulnerabilities in your installed software.
+One of the very best examples of free antivirus software you can download, Avast Free Antivirus can remove unwanted browser extensions and toolbars, which are easy to accidentally install if you often download free software, and there’s also a program updater to patch any recently discovered vulnerabilities in your installed software.
 It even includes a password manager to keep your logins secure.

 Avast Free Antivirus the most powerful and comprehensive free security software suite around, and the perfect foundation for your online safety toolkit.

 Review and where to download: Avast Free Antivirus

 Supplement your core security software with on-demand malware scans

 Malwarebytes Anti-Malware runs in tandem with your main security software, providing specific protection from threats other than viruses.